Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **12.What is the difference between "null" and "undefined" in JavaScript?**
 - null and undefined are both special values.
 - Null value that represents no value or no object.
 It is an intentional absence of value.
-On the other hand, undefined it means that a variable has been declared but has not been assigned a value, it implicitly returns undefined.
+On the other hand,
+- Undefined it means that a variable has been declared but has not been assigned a value, it implicitly returns undefined.

 **13.Give a the different between comparison between ES5 and ES6?**